Four Steps to Lower Drug Cost

 Evaluate which of your drugs you really need.
 Very often, doctors don’t think about discontinuing drugs.
 In addition, some preventative drugs are just not that valuable.
 Again, review the information we provide on this site and discuss with your doctor.

 Some medication regimens are very complicated.
 You should schedule a specific appointment with your doctor to review your medication list with the purpose of simplifying it.
 We do offer a consultation service to review your medication list and give you written recommendations to take to your doctor.
 Depending on the list, it may require that we get your medical records.
 Please note, we do charge a fee for this service.
-You can get more information here
+You can get more information

-Which will help you with resources to help you afford your medications.
+Beyond the four steps: In addition to the four steps above, there are organizations like the Area Agency on Aging which will help you with resources to help you afford your medications.
 Walgreens has a free program to help you choose a Medicare Part D provider that will best meet your needs.